| Title: | MrDAG: Bayesian causal graphical model for joint Mendelian randomization analysis of multiple exposures and outcomes |

 The data set contains mental health phenotypes that are considered exposures of the risk of lifestyle and behavioural traits.
 As outcomes, six lifestyle and behavioural traits are considered, including (in alphabetic order) alcohol consumption (ALC), education (in years) (EDU), leisure screen time (LST), physical activity (PA), lifetime smoking index (SM) and sleep duration (SP).
 As exposures, seven mental health phenotypes are considered, including (in alphabetic order) attention deficit hyperactivity disorder (ADHD), anorexia nervosa (AN), autism spectrum disorder (ASD), bipolar disorder (BD), cognition (COG), major depressive disorder (MDD) and schizophrenia (SCZ)

-Markov chain Monte Carlo (MCMC) implementation of Bayesian multivariable, multi-response Mendelian randomization (MR) model for summary-level data with Directed Acyclic Graphs (DAGs) exploration and causal effects estimation
+Markov chain Monte Carlo (MCMC) implementation of Bayesian multivariable, multi-response Mendelian randomization (MR) model for summary-level data with structure learning and causal effects estimation.
+The directionality of the causal effects between the exposures and the outcomes is assumed known, i.e., the exposures can only be potential causes of the outcomes and no reverse causation is allowed

 data |